Hash3rown/Zbank_POA/README.md

  * The --bootnodes flag allows node 2 to locate the already operating node 1

 ### 5. Test your blockchain with transactions
- * Using Mycrypto or any other software wallet/keymanager which supports the derivation of private keys from a .keystore file, import your node 2 wallet address by selecting the corresponding .keystore file (../Zbank2/keystore/<keystore_file>)
+ * Using Mycrypto or any other software wallet/keymanager which supports the derivation of private keys from a .keystore file.
+If using MyCrypto see the image below (choose import your node 2 wallet address by selecting the corresponding .keystore file (../Zbank2/keystore/<keystore_file>)
  ![screenshot_mycrypto](/Screenshots/mycryptmain.png)
+ * Now you have access to your test wallet you can initiate a test transaction from the node 2 wallet to the node 1 wallet.